I used to have no opinon.

 PRACTICE SELF-AWARENESS: The greatest changes begin when we look at ourselves with interest and respect, instead of judgment and denial.
 When we invite our thoughts and feelings into awareness, we create the opportunity to learn from them, instead of reacting to them.
 We move from our subconscious into consciousness and we increase our awareness of reality by being willing to encounter our personal truths.

 IMPACT ON RELATIONSHIPS: Realize that doing too much hurts, rather than helps, relationships.
 The health of any relationship depends on the willingness of each individual to care for themselves first and then give to that relationship.
 When you over-function in your relationships, it inevitably leads others to under-function, creating a skewed relationship and feelings of being ‘taken for granted’.
+Ultimately, these feelings will breed resentment and anger…and anger fuels impulsive, reckless and reactive behaviour.

 AUTHENTICITY: Understand the importance of being authentic.
 Authenticity not only allows you to express your real self and all of your emotions but also allows others to see you for who you really are.
+To sit in the space of authenticity means that you can accept yourself – good and bad.

 FORGIVE: If you’re stuck in the past and can’t let go of things that happened to you, chances are you’re accepting what other people believe about you and you’re cycling through repeated experiences.
 You’ll remain imprisoned by them, never able to access your full potential, if you don’t learn to let go and forgive.
 Whether that looks like bullying, negativity or abuse, it’s time to free yourself from the constraints of living into someone else’s perception of you.